Searches and Filters

 Severity is Critical are displayed in the list of records as shown in the following image:

-To clear all the filters applied on the grid or records, click the Clear All link.
+To clear all the filters applied on the grid, click Clear All.

 In the filter editing mode, you can perform the following operations: